Deletion-contraction triangles for Hausel-Proudfoot varieties: Combinatorial model

 \section{Combinatorial model}

 In this section, we will give a purely combinatorial model for the cohomology of our $\Bet(\Gamma)$ or $\Dol(\Gamma)$, equipped with the appropriate filtration.
 The model was originally introduced in \cite{MSV} to describe the perverse filtration on the cohomology of the compactified Jacobian of a nodal curve, which as we have mentioned above is closely related to $\Dol(\Gamma)$.

-In this section we write our complexes over an arbitrary commutative ring $R$, which in the remainder of this article will always be $\Z$, $\Q$ or $\C$.
+We write our complexes over an arbitrary commutative ring $R$, which in the remainder of this article will always be $\Z$, $\Q$ or $\C$.